Quotes about creativity and art

 Creativity is the trendy term for inventiveness and took a huge leap in interest because of the business world.
 Consequently, it was greatly influenced by it.
-Here below our favorite quotes about creativity and art!
+Here below are our favorite quotes about creativity and art!

 “So, if you want to help your community,